focolab/minimo/README.md

 |:--:|
 | *minimo metadata browser* |

 Within the metadata browser, clicking the "folderID" hyperlink for any metadata entry will bring the user to the associated experimental data folder in the MinIO browser.
-For example, clicking on the "20200629_JMB" hyperlink in the previous image results in the MinIO browser view below.
+For example, clicking on the "old_recordings" hyperlink in the previous image results in the MinIO browser view below.
 The data browser may also be accessed directly (without going through the metadata browser).

 | <img src="https://github.com/Borchardt/image_hosting/blob/master/foco_db_data_browser.png?raw=true" alt="minimo data browser" width="75%"/> |
 |:--:|